nikkilr88/egghead-asciicasts/build-your-first-production-quality-react-app/lessons/react-create-a-stateless-functional-component-for-an-input-form.md

 import React from 'react'
 ```

-Instead of creating a class that extends component like in `App.js`, we can define this component as a plain JavaScript function.
+Instead of creating a class that `extend Component` like in `App.js`, we can define this component as a plain JavaScript function.
 I'm going to declare `const` call `TodoForm` and I'll just define this as an arrow function, and our return value will go inside these parenthesis.

 ```jsx
 import React from 'react'